mottla/go-AlgebraicProgram-SNARK/README.md

     return
 }
 ```
-The EAP then has the form:
+The EAP then has the form :
 ```
 [[0 0 0 0] [0 0 0 1]]
 [[0 0 0 0] [1 0 0 0]]